Friend, foe or inmate: What happened to Trump’s first cabinet?

 Few are still on speaking terms with him.

-Now, with the election, and therefore a possible Trump second term, just days away, here’s a reminder of some of the key figures in Trump’s first administration – and where they are now:
+Now, with Trump now on the cusp of election victory – and a second term in the White House – here’s a reminder of some of the key figures in Trump’s first administration – and where they are now:

 Mike Pence